ann081993/InertDB/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ann081993/InertDB/blob/main/LICENSE) for details.
+This curated dataset is freely available for academic and non-commercial research purposes.
+For commercial use, a license agreement is required.
+Please contact [ann081993 at snu dot ac dot kr] for or refer to the [LICENSE](https://github.com/ann081993/InertDB/blob/main/LICENSE) for details.